CheVeraId/domainauth-spec/draft-narea-domainauth.md

 ### Member Signatures

-- Produced by members (users or bots) using their own private key.
+Member signatures are produced by members (users or bots) using their own private key.
+They are suitable for scenarios requiring strong non-repudiation at the individual member level, or when members need to produce signatures whilst being offline for extended periods.

-- The `SignedData` structure includes the member's certificate in the `SignerInfo`.
+The member's certificate MUST be included in the `SignedData.certificates` field.
-- Cryptographically proves that the specific member created the signature.
-- The verification path extends from DNSSEC to the organisation certificate, then to the member certificate, and finally to the signature itself.
-- Suitable for scenarios requiring strong non-repudiation at the individual member level.

 ### Organisation Signatures

-- Produced directly by the organisation using its private key.
-- The `SignedData` structure does *not* include the member's certificate in the `SignerInfo` (unless a separate signing key delegated by the organisation is used).
-- MUST include the member attribution attribute (see {{member-attribution}}) in the signed attributes, indicating which member the organisation claims authored the content.
-- Cryptographically proves that the organisation vouches for the content and its attribution.
-- The verification path extends from DNSSEC to the organisation certificate and then directly to the signature.
-- Suitable for scenarios where individual member certificate management is impractical, or when the organisation takes direct responsibility for the content.
+Organisation signatures are produced by the organisation using its private key or by a delegated signing key.
+Such signatures are suitable for scenarios where individual member certificate management is impractical, or when the organisation takes direct responsibility for the content.

-The presence or absence of the member attribution attribute reliably distinguishes between the two signature types during verification (see {{verification-process}}).

-### Member Attribution

-For organisation signatures, a required signed attribute is included in the CMS `SignedData` structure to attribute the content to a specific member:
+The SignerInfo structure MUST include the DomainAuth member attribution in its signed attributes, using the OID `1.3.6.1.4.1.58708.1.2` and the value defined in the ASN.1 structure below:

 ~~~~~~~
 MemberAttribution ::= UTF8String
 ~~~~~~~

-The member attribution attribute (`1.3.6.1.4.1.58708.1.2`) serves the following purposes:
+The member attribution attribute serves the following purposes:

-1. **Content authorship:** Indicates which member authored the content, even when the organisation signs directly.
+- **Content authorship:** Indicates which member authored the content, even when the organisation signs directly.
-2. **Operational flexibility:** Allows organisations to produce signatures on behalf of members without requiring certificate management for ephemeral members.
+- **Operational flexibility:** Allows organisations to produce signatures on behalf of members without requiring certificate management.
-3. **Accountability:** Maintains a record of which member is responsible for the content, even when using organisation signatures.
+- **Accountability:** Maintains a record of which member is responsible for the content, even when using organisation signatures.
-4. **Signature type identification:** Enables reliable determination of the signature type during verification.
+- **Signature type identification:** Enables reliable determination of the signature type during verification.

 The member attribution value MUST conform to the same naming conventions defined in {{naming-conventions-and-restrictions}}.
 For users, this is the username; for bots, this is the at sign (`@`).

 Member attribution is a claim made by the organisation, not cryptographically proven by the member.
-Verifiers MUST present this distinction clearly to end users.
+Verifiers SHOULD present this distinction clearly to end users.

 ## Signature Bundle